wolfgangj/stic/README.md

 </html>
 ```

-Some constructs usually appear repeatedly on a web page, so you can move them into a module.
+Some constructs usually appear repeatedly on a web page, so you can move them into a module
+  that you can include.
-Since there will usually a bit of variation, you can pass arguments to a module:
+For the parts which vary, you can pass arguments to a module:

 ```
 ;; example3.stic